Indonesia says it will regulate Kratom cultivation and Export

 “If a cooperative manages it, then both the quality and quantity for export can be guaranteed,” he stated.

-With clear regulations in place, Sulaiman noted, the cultivation of kratom could be further developed given its significant economic potential.
-Prices, which once reached $30 per kilogram, have now dropped to between $2 and $5, which he described as too low to properly cultivate and sustain the kratom industry.
+With clear regulations in place, Sulaiman noted, the kratom cultivation could be further developed given its significant economic potential.
+Wholesale Prices, which once reached $30 per kilogram, have now dropped too low to properly cultivate and sustain the kratom cultivation industry.

 The government’s discussion on kratom governance was prompted by complaints from the community, especially the 18,000 families in West Kalimantan facing difficulties in exporting kratom.